open-neuromorphic/open-neuromorphic.github.io/archetypes/hacking-hours.md

 video: ""      # After the event, add the YouTube video ID (e.g., "dQw4w9WgXcQ").
 image: "hacking-hours-banner.png" # Main banner image for social sharing (1200x630px).
 Place in this folder.
 type: "hacking-hours" # IMPORTANT: Do not change this line.
-show_author_bios: true # Set to true to display author bios from contributor profiles.
 # Optional: Add the file name (slug) of any software pages this event is related to.
 # e.g., ["spyx", "snntorch"]
 software_tags: []